-The wind-driven ventilation is dependent on wind pressure differentials across building zones, the magnitude of which changes with airspeed following the Venturi effect or Bernoulli's principle of fluid dvnamics (Blocken.
-Moonen.
-Stathopoulos, and Carmeliet, Kamela, 2007; Khan, Su, and Riffat, 2008).
-The airspeed on the windward side of the building reduces as it collides with the building resulting in an increased pressure (Boutet, 1987; Yi et al., 2019).
-Conversely, the airspeed on the top and the leeward sides of the building rises. resulting in reduced pressure (Song et al., 2018).
+The airspeed on the windward side of the building reduces as it collides with the building resulting in increased pressure (Boutet, 1987; Yi et al., 2019).
+Conversely, the airspeed on the top and the leeward sides of the building rises, resulting in reduced pressure (Song et al., 2018).
 The pressure effect of the wind on a building is primarily dominated by the building's shape, wind velocity and direction (Liu et al., 2021; Wood and Salib, 2013).
-The American Society of Refrigerating Heating. and conditioning Engineers, ASHRAE (1995) enunciated that the magnitude of the speed of unobstructed wind outdoor increases exponentially with a limited height above ground level.
+The American Society of Heating, Refrigerating and Air-conditioning Engineers, ASHRAE (1995) enunciated that the magnitude of the speed of unobstructed wind outdoor increases exponentially with a limited height above ground level.
 The changes in airflow pattern created by building obstruction increase the wind velocity at the base and side of the building much above the speed of the unobstructed air stream (Boutet, 1987; Wood and Salib, 2013).

-Recent empirical studies have indicated natural ventilation could enhanced in tall buildinas by incorporating architectural features like window openings optimally.
+Recent empirical studies have indicated that natural ventilation could be enhanced in tall buildings by incorporating architectural features like window openings optimally.
 A survey of passive architectural design elements has identified window type as another strategy for improving natural ventilation.
-It opined that a projected window is desirable for optimal ventilation, followed by a casement window (Ayoosu, Lim, and Gabriel, 2020).
-Leng, Aule, However, window design in multi-storey buildings classroom considered aesthetics concept of symmetry balance where the same window sizes are employed irrespective of floor level and orientation.
-More so, most of the studies, including Acred and Hunt (2014) and Raji, Tenpierik, Bokel, and van den Dobbelsteen (2020),focus only natural ventilation buoyancy-driven design strategies and features such as atria, solar chimneys and double-skin facades.
+It opined that a projected window is desirable for optimal ventilation, followed by a casement window (Ayoosu, Lim, Leng, Aule, and Gabriel, 2020).
+However, window design in multi-storey classroom buildings considered the aesthetic concept of symmetry and balance where the same window sizes are employed irrespective of floor level Copyright © GLOBAL ACADEMIC EXCELLENCE (M) SDN BHD - All rights reserved and orientation.
+More so, most of the studies, including Acred and Hunt (2014) and Raji, Tenpierik, Bokel, and van den Dobbelsteen (2020), focus only on natural ventilation buoyancydriven design strategies and features such as atria, solar chimneys and double-skin facades.
 But the buoyancy-driven ventilation strategies may not be suitable for some uses, such as schools, and little is known or reported on empirical studies on wind-driven ventilation in tall buildings for such uses.
-The study seeks to ascertain the effect of floor level and space orientation differentials on winddriven natural ventilation in classrooms in a school's multi-storey building.
+Hence this research is desired.